 SANTISUK ENGLISH SCHOOL

 SES is both an effective evangelistic tool and a high-quality conversational English educational center.
-We will use methods that are creative, wide-reaching, relationship oriented, need-based, sacrificial, efficient, and self-sustaining in Thailand that engages and empower Thai Christians to reach the Thai.
+We will use methods that are creative, wide-reaching, relationship oriented, need-based, sacrificial, efficient, and self-sustaining in Thailand that engages and empowers Thai Christians to reach the Thai.